casscass/artcloud/README.md

 Ruby on Rails development skills were demonstrated by implementing the following requirements,
 1. App created using using Ruby on Rails
 2. postgresql database was used in development
-3. Figaro was used to  protect API keys etc.
+3. Figaro was successfully used to protect API keys etc.
-4. Stripe was implemented as a payment system
+4. Stripe was implemented as a payment system.
+It worked for two days, then started sending notices that the keys were not valid.I am currently trying fix it.
-5. Sendgrid was used to send transactional emails
+5. Sendgrid was used to send transactional emails.
+This function works.
-6. The app has a search function.
-That searches by artists, catagory, medium and price.
+6. The app has a search function, that searches by artists, catagory, medium and price.
-7. Carrierwave was used to upload images
+7. Carrierwave was used to upload images.
+This was successfull.
-8. Devise was used for  authorisation (users have restrictions on what they can see and edit)
+8. Devise was used for authorisation (users have restrictions on what they can see and edit).
+Successfull restrictions were implemented that allowed logged in users to edit, update and destroy text and images in their profile.
+No logged in users were restricted from seeing the edit, update and destroy options.
+9. AWS Amazon was attempted however I was unable to get it to work.

 ## How to setup, configure and use application
 To use this application got to github 'https://github.com/casscass/artcloud'